sraoss/pg_ivm/README.md

 ### Concurrent Transactions

 Suppose an IMMV is defined on two base tables and each table was modified in different a concurrent transaction simultaneously.
 In the transaction which was committed first, the IMMV can be updated considering only the change which happened in this transaction.
 On the other hand, in order to update the IMMV correctly in the transaction which was committed later, we need to know the changes occurred in both transactions.
 For this reason, `ExclusiveLock` is held on an IMMV immediately after a base table is modified in `READ COMMITTED` mode to make sure that the IMMV is updated in the latter transaction after the former transaction is committed.
-In `REPEATABLE READ` or `SERIALIZABLE` mode, an error is raised immediately if lock acquisition fails because any changes which occurred in other transactions are not be visible in these modes and IMMV cannot be updated correctly in such situations.
+In `REPEATABLE READ` or `SERIALIZABLE` mode, an error is raised immediately if lock acquisition fails because any changes which occurred in other transactions are not visible in these modes and IMMV cannot be updated correctly in such situations.
 However, as an exception if the IMMV has only one base table and doesn't use DISTINCT or GROUP BY, and the table is modified by `INSERT`, then the lock held on the IMMV is `RowExclusiveLock`.

 ### Row Level Security